This is a guest post by Todd Jones, a freelancer writer specialising in WordPress and business.

 Dealing with him, after the car was bought, was a little messed up.
 He cared, up until I signed on the dotted line, then, it wasn’t his problem anymore.
 Just one more sale.

-Buyers in today’s market are some of the most skeptical in generations and for good reason.
+Buyers in today’s market are some of the most sceptical in generations and for good reason.
 They have had many experiences like the ones I just described.
 They don’t trust anyone selling something.

 Today, online marketers seek to engage in permission marketing.
 In other words, they are trying to get permission from those who need what they have for the purpose of buying.